Battle of Bosra (1147)

-In the Battle of Bosra (Spring 1147) a Crusader force commanded by King Baldwin III of Jerusalem fought an inconclusive running battle with Turkish forces from Damascus led by Mu'in ad-Din Unur aided by Nur ad-Din's contingent from Mosul and Aleppo.
+The Battle of Bosra was a lengthy and ultimately inconclusive battle fought in the spring of 1147 during the Second Crusade, between a Crusader force commanded by King Baldwin III of Jerusalem and Turkish forces from Damascus led by Mu'in ad-Din Unur, who was aided by Nur ad-Din's contingent from Mosul and Aleppo.
 Irritated by his Damascus overlord, the emir of Bosra and Salkhad invited the Crusaders to occupy the two places.
-Before the Latin army could take possession of Bosra, the emir's wife allowed a Damascene garrison into the city.
-The thwarted Crusaders returned to their own territory.
-The Turks constantly harassed the Latin marching column but were unable to inflict a defeat on their enemies.
+Before the Latin army could take possession of Bosra, the emir's wife allowed a Damascene garrison into the city, and the thwarted Crusaders were forced to retreat via a grueling march through enemy territory.
+The Turks constantly harassed the retreating Latin column but were unable to inflict a defeat on their enemies.

 Background

-In the spring of 1147, Altuntash, the emir of Bosra and Salkhad squabbled with his nominal superior, Mu'in ad-Din Unur, ruler of Damascus.
+In the spring of 1147, Altuntash, emir of Bosra and Salkhad, squabbled with his nominal superior, Mu'in ad-Din Unur, ruler of Damascus.
 Offended, Altuntash allied himself with the Crusaders and agreed to hand over his two cities.
 These were located about 65 mi southeast of Damascus and 15 mi apart.
-Though the seizure of Bosra and Salkhad meant breaking a treaty with Damascus and the likelihood of resistance from the Damascus army as well as from Nur ad-Din, King Baldwin III led his army toward Bosra.
+Though the seizure of Bosra and Salkhad meant breaking a treaty with Damascus and the likelihood of resistance from the Damascus army as well as from Nur ad-Din, King Baldwin III of Jerusalem led his army toward Bosra.